dugucrypter/georunes/README.md

 ### License

-This work is under GNU General Public License v3.0.
+This work is under MIT License.